Best Of

 Best free trial for evaluating a full-featured finance app

-Clarity offers a 14-day free trial with full features.
-While not permanently free, the trial gives you time to connect accounts, set budgets, and see if the AI categorization and investment tracking justify the cost.
+Clarity isn't permanently free, but the 7-day trial gives you full access.
+That's enough time to connect your accounts, set budgets, and see if the AI categorization and investment tracking are worth the price.

 Pros